107th Infantry Memorial: 20th century

-Remembrance ceremonies

-On Armistice Day 1927. the 107th Infantry Post of the American Legion held a religious service and Rev. Peter E. Hoey placed a floral wreath at the memorial to pay tribute to the war dead.
+On Armistice Day 1927, the 107th Infantry Post of the American Legion held a religious service and Rev. Peter E. Hoey placed a floral wreath at the memorial to pay tribute to the war dead.

 In October 1973, The Commanding officer, Sir Gregor MacGregor of the Scots Guards, held a wreath laying ceremony at the statue to commemorate the units World War I service with the British Army.

+21st century

+In May 2024, pro-Palestinian protesters vandalized the memorial to protest the Gaza war.
+The memorial was graffitied and an American flag was burned in front of the statue representing an Anti-American sentiment among the protesters due to the United States support for Israel in the Gaza war.
+Some Palestinian flag stickers were then placed on the memorial's base.